palanik/restpress/README.md

 restpress
 =========

-Shift your focus from routes to resources on express RESTful apps.
+Shift your focus from routes to resources on building RESTful apps with node express.